 Rue de la Butte Pinson sous la Neige, Montmagny (Val-d'Oise)

 Panel size: 15 x 24in / 38 x 61cm

 Frame size: 22 x 31in / 56 x 79cm

 Full Artist Bio

-Utrillo was the son of the artist Suzanne Valadon (born Marie-Clémentine Valadon), who was then an eighteen-year-old artist’s model.
-She never revealed who had been the father of her child; speculation exists that he was the offspring from a liaison with an equally young amateur painter named Boissy, or with the well-established painter, Pierre-Cécile Puvis de Chavannes, or even with Renoir.
-In 1891 a Spanish artist, Miguel Utrillo y Molins, signed a legal document acknowledging paternity, although the question remains as to whether he was in fact the child’s father.
+Maurice Utrillo was the son of the artist Suzanne Valadon (born Marie-Clémentine Valadon), an artist’s model.
+While she never revealed the father of her child, speculation exists that he was the result of a liaison with an equally young amateur painter named Boissy.
+Other theories involve the well-established artists Pierre-Cécile Puvis de Chavannes or Pierre-Auguste Renoir.

 Buying from Willow